Hartwell Tavern: History

 The building, whose main façade faces south, was originally constructed as a home for Ephraim Hartwell (1707–1793) and his newlywed wife, Elizabeth (1714–1808), in 1733.
 It was given to them by Ephraim's father, Samuel (1666–1744), who lived with his fourth wife, Experience, at what became known as the Samuel Hartwell House, located about 700 feet east along North County Road and which pre-dates the Hartwell Tavern by about forty years.

 The Hartwells raised a family and, in 1756, when they had nine children living in the house, Ephraim applied for a license to run the home as an inn.
 It was run as such until the 1780s.

-When Samuel died in 1744, aged 78, Ephraim inherited his portion of the family farm.
+When Samuel died in 1744, Ephraim inherited his portion of the family farm.
 By 1749 the farm was one of the most productive in Concord and consisted of 141 acres.

 The property was part of Concord until 1754, when the town of Lincoln was incorporated.

-After Ephraim's son, Samuel (1742–1829), married Mary Flint in 1769, Ephraim gave him the house formerly owned by Samuel's namesake grandfather.
+After Ephraim's son, Samuel, married Mary Flint in 1769, Ephraim gave him the house formerly owned by Samuel's namesake grandfather.

-Ephraim died in 1793, aged 86.
-Elizabeth survived her husband by fifteen years; she died in 1808, aged 94.
+Ephraim died in 1793.
+Elizabeth survived her husband by fifteen years; she died in 1808.
 The tavern's ownership passed to the Hartwells' son, John.

 The tavern continued to be a residence up until its purchase by the National Park Service in 1967.
 Over the years that followed, the building was modernized and changed.

 In the 1980s, the Park Service restored it to its 1775 appearance, yet kept its 1783 and 1830 additions.
 The main structure, the foundation, most of the walls and some of the flooring are 1733 originals.
 It is estimated that about 65% of the original structure remains within the restored building.

 The tavern's original sign is on display at Buckman Tavern in Lexington.